Are alien abductions real? New research confirms there are some major similarities between these reports and those of sleep paralysis.

 The phenomenon of alien abduction has been around for over half a century - with the first famous report originating in 1957.

-Never before in history did anyone talk about slender aliens with big heads stealing us away in our sleep... until the phenomenon was first reported in the mainstream media and the idea got into our heads.
+Never before in history did anyone talk about slender aliens (by the way, is there any such thing as aliens?) with big heads stealing us away in our sleep... until the phenomenon was first reported in the mainstream media and the idea got into our heads.

 The timing, of course, coincided with The Space Race and Yuri Gagarin's landmark achievement of becoming the first human in space.
 The media excitement probably helped fuel the ongoing sci-fi literature boom.